root-project/web/manual/math/index.md

 _**Example**_

-An example of using Quadp can be found in the {% include tutorial name="portfolio" %} macro in the `$ROOTSYS/tutorials/quadp/` directory.
+An example of using Quadp can be found in the {% include tutorial name="portfolio" %} tutorial.